ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 If the Transparency Log is deployed in Contact Monitoring mode, then the users that looked up a label (either through a fixed-version or greatest-version search) are also sometimes required to monitor the label.
-Specifically, if the user looks up a label and finds that the first log entry to contain the desired label-version pair is to the right of the rightmost distinguished log entry, the user MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
+Specifically, if a user looks up a label and the terminal log entry of their search is to the right of the rightmost distinguished log entry, the user MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
 That is, until a new distinguished log entry is established to its right and the two log entries are verified to be consistent.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

 If the Transparency Log is deployed with a Third-Party Auditor or Third-Party Manager, this monitoring is unnecessary assuming that either the Service Operator or the Third Party are honest.
 However, the user MAY still perform it to detect collusion between the Service Operator and the Third Party.

-If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, monitoring is never necessary.
-In this case, the only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.
+If a user looks up a label and the terminal log entry of their search is either a distinguished log entry or to the left of any distinguished log entry, monitoring is never necessary.
+In this case, the only state that would be retained from the query would be the tree head, as discussed in
+{{updating-views-of-the-tree}}.

 "Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST, if at all possible, happen more frequently than the log entry maximum